CityofToronto/bdit_volumes/volume_project/extract/2022/readme.md

 We are extracting:
 - ATR data from Miovision
 - Short Term ATR counts
+- Short Term TMC counts that were converted to ATRs
 - RESCU data

 All volume counts will be matched to the 2022-07-05 version of the centreline.